-• abide by a code of conduct that requires them to put the client’s interest first and ensures the fair treatment of consumers
+• they must abide by a code of conduct that requires them to put the client’s interest first

 financial planners.jpg